plan44 matter beta README

 The following devices are supported:

-2.7.0.x beta firmware for your P44-xx device
+2.7.0 release or 2.7.0.x beta firmware for your P44-xx device

-How to enable matter bridging on P44-xx
+How to activate the matter bridge on the P44-xx

 Once the above requirements are met, onboarding is easy: